 Lead In Dallas Drinking Water

-Lead enters tap water through older lead service pipes and lead-containing plumbing.
+Lead enters and impacts Dallas' tap water quality through older lead service pipes and lead-containing plumbing.
 When corrosion control measures put in place by the municipality fail (like what recently happened in Flint, Michigan), lead leaches into the drinking water, and can reach dangerous levels.
 In the most recent data, the 90th percentile value for lead concentration was 1.1 parts per billion, which means that roughly 10% of the taps sampled are expected to be over that level.
-Though the city is in compliance with federal regulations (and the levels reported by Dallas are lower than the national average), the EPA and CDC have both acknowledged that there is no safe level of lead, and federal regulations do not take into account levels measured at an individual tap.
+Though Dallas' tap water quality is in compliance with federal regulations (and the levels reported by Dallas are lower than the national average), the EPA and CDC have both acknowledged that there is no safe level of lead, and federal regulations do not take into account levels measured at an individual tap.
 We encourage Dallas residents (particularly those who live in older buildings (pre 1986) to test their water for lead, using a certified lab (test kits from Amazon/Hardware stores are NOT accurate, and are typically used by companies to upsell expensive laboratory analysis).

 Disinfection Byproducts (DBPs) In Dallas Tap Water

 DBPs are a category of emerging contaminants that form when chlorine-based disinfectants react with naturally-occurring organic matter.
 Because Dallas disinfects its water with chlorine to protect against waterborne illness, it's no surprise that disinfection byproducts are present in the water.
 Although regulation for these chemicals is loose, and the toxicology is not yet well-understood, EPA has acknowledged that some disinfection byproducts are associated with an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems.